hegde-atri/arch-wiki/Networks/DNS.md

 You can change dns multiple ways.

+Testing if your changes have taken place:

+- `resolvectl status`
-One way to test if your changes have taken place if you have systemd-resolve: `systemd-resolve --status`.
+- if you have systemd-resolve: `systemd-resolve --status`.
 It will list the DNS servers associated to each connection.

 ## Systemd-resolve